clbenoit/RNfuzzyApp/README.md

 If you are using a Mac OS, you might have to install XQuartz for Mfuzz to run: https://www.xquartz.org/ , at least in the Big Sur environment.
 XQuartz will install an X11 environment, which is required to run parts of the RNfuzzyApp.

 **Linux MINT related errors**
 In Linux Mint with a basic installation of R, we found issues related to curl/openssl, libssl, and libxml2.
 In our case, the required packages were missing from the Linux installation.
-To resolve these issues, you will have to install the required packages on the command line of your Linux system.
+To resolve these issues, you will have to install the required packages on your Linux system.
-On Ubuntu or Mint, or Debian, you can use the apt-get commands to do so; or just talk to your system administrator to help you with installing these packages on your machine.
+On Ubuntu or Mint, or Debian, you can use the apt-get commands in a terminal window to do so; or just talk to your system administrator to help you with installing these packages on your machine.

 Usually, you use a series of commands like this: